-Figure 2-housing supply and demand curve in Mehr neighborhood
+Figure 2.
+Housing supply and demand curve in Mehr neighborhood

-Suppose, before construction of Mehr housing in the hosted neighborhood, S1 and D1 are the supply and demand curve of the neighborhood, so, $Q_1^$ and $P_1^$ are equilibrium quantity and price.
-Amenity and dis-amenity effects shift the demand curve.
-Suppose dis-amenity effect is stronger in the Mehr project case.
-As a result, the demand curve shifts downward to D2.
+Assuming that - before the construction of Mehr housing in the hosted neighborhood - S1 and D1 are the supply and demand curve of the neighborhood, then Q_1^ and P_1^ are the equilibrium quantity and price.
+Amenity and disamenity effects shift the demand curve.
+If we assume the disamenity effect is stronger in the Mehr project case, the demand curve shifts downward to D2 as a result.
 The supply effect shifts the supply curve downward (S2).
-So, the new equilibrium is $Q_2^$ and $P_2^$ which the price will certainly be lower but the effect is an aggregation of the supply and dis-amenity effects.
+So, the new equilibrium is Q_2^ and P_2^ where the price will certainly be lower, but the effect is an aggregation of the supply and disamenity effects.

-4 Background and Data
+4. Background and data

-4.1 Mehr Housing Scheme
+4.1.
+Mehr housing scheme

-Real house prices in Iran has increased by an average of 23 percent between 1990 and 2019 while GDP per capita has only increased by an average of 8 percent during the same period.
+Housing prices in Iran increased by an average of 23 percent annually between 1990 and 2019 while GDP per capita (current USD) has only increased by an average of eight percent annually during the same period.
 This pattern has created serious concerns about the ability of the poor to acquire a decent home.
-Iranian government started a very ambitious program in 2007 to subsidize construction of around 2 million housing units in urban areas to increase the supply of affordable housing (about 18 percent of housing stock of cities at that time) to control the surging house prices and lower the burden of housing expenditures on poor households.
-This plan, popularized as the Mehr housing project, planned targeted apartments suitable for low income households and facilitated construction of mostly concentrated complexes in the suburbs of cities.
-The construction of Mehr units started from 2007 until 2013 and their delivery dates started from 2011 until 2020.
+The Iranian government started a very ambitious program in 2007 to subsidize the construction of around two million housing units in urban areas to increase the supply of affordable housing (about 18 percent of housing stock of cities at that time) to control the surging house prices and lower the burden of housing expenditures on poor households.
+This plan, popularized as the Mehr housing project, planned targeted apartments suitable for low-income households and facilitated the construction of mostly concentrated complexes in the suburbs of cities.
+The construction of Mehr units started from 2007 until 2013 and their delivery dates started from 2011 until 2020.3

-Mehr project provided three form of housing subsidies.
-First, the government provided the project site under a long term (99 years) rental contract at subsidized prices.
-Second, developers received a subsidized loan which was transferred to buyers upon completion of the project.
-Third, developers received tax exemptions.
-Eligibility for the scheme was based on not owning a property.
-The scheme covered 1135 cities out of about 1200 cities across the country.
-The sheer size of the project and inadequate guarantees for the loans resulted a massive budgetary burden which was mainly financed by money base expansion.
-The cumulative budgetary cost of the scheme is estimated in (Rahpoo Sakht corporate, 2012) to be around 1500 Thousand billion Rials (33% of GDP of Iran in that time) which resulted in a doubling of the money base.
+The Mehr project provided three forms of housing subsidies.
+First, the government provided the project site under a long-term (99-year) rental contract at subsidized prices.
+Second, developers received a subsidized loan which was transferred to buyers upon the completion of the project.
+Third, developers received tax exemptions; eligibility for the scheme was based on not owning a property.4 The scheme covered 1,135 cities out of approximately 1,200 cities across the country.
+The sheer size of the project and inadequate guarantees for the loans resulted in a massive budgetary burden which was mainly financed by money base expansion.
+The cumulative budgetary cost of the scheme is estimated (Rahpoo Sakht corporate, 2012) to be around IRR 1,500 thousand billion (33 percent of GDP of Iran at that time) which resulted in the doubling of the money base.